openvinotoolkit/model_server/docs/performance_tuning.md

 It should be at least as big as the number of assigned OpenVINO streams or expected parallel clients (grpc_wokers >= nireq).

 - Parameter `file_system_poll_wait_seconds` defines how often the model server will be checking if new model version gets created in the model repository.
-The default value is 1s which ensures prompt response to creating new model version.
+The default value is 1 second which ensures prompt response to creating new model version.
 In some cases it might be recommended to reduce the polling frequency or even disable it.
 For example with cloud storage, it could cause a cost for API calls to the storage cloud provider.
 Detecting new versions can be disabled with a value `0`.